Motorcycle Tire Pressure Temperature Calculator

 Tire pressure increases as temperature rises because heat causes air molecules to move faster and push harder against the tire walls.
 This is described by Gay-Lussac’s Law: P1/T1 = P2/T2, where P is pressure in absolute units and T is temperature in Kelvin.

-Where P1 is cold pressure (PSI), T1 is cold temperature (°C), T2 is hot temperature (°C), and P2 is the resulting hot pressure.
+Where P1gauge is the cold reading (PSI), T1 is cold temperature (°C), T2 is hot temperature (°C), and P2gauge is what your gauge will read when hot.

-Rule of thumb: For every 10°C (18°F) temperature rise, tire pressure increases by roughly 1–2 PSI.
+Rule of thumb: For every 10°C (18°F) temperature rise, tire pressure increases by roughly 1.5–2 PSI.
+Do the same sum with gauge pressure and you get 1.3 PSI, which is why the gauge-only shortcut quietly under-reads.

 Why it matters: Manufacturers specify “cold inflation pressure” — meaning the pressure when the tire has been sitting at ambient temperature for at least 3 hours.
 If you inflate after a ride, the tire is already hot and you will over-inflate.
 Conversely, if you check pressure in a warm garage and ride into cold weather, your pressure will drop.